hyptx/terra/README.md

 This theme was built by a developer, for developers.
 Built for my self to be precise.
 I will be adding documentation here, stay tuned.

 **I do not recommend editing Terra directly.** The Wordpress child theme system is just to useful.
-If you want to use the Terra Theme system to its fullest, use [Terra Jr](https://github.com/hyptx/terra-jr).
+If you want to use the Terra Theme system to its fullest, install and activate [Terra Jr](https://github.com/hyptx/terra-jr).
 Keep the parent theme pristine and do all your customizing in the child.

 The Terra Jr Theme has and added bonus of a custom post type factory class, amongst other features.
 Try to keep the versions of Parent and Child the same.
 They are meant to act as a team!